Best Food for Maremma Sheepdog

 Maremma Sheepdog Nutritional Profile

-Dietary planning for Maremma Sheepdog starts with understanding this breed's Large (66-100 lbs) physique and loyal character.
+Feeding a Maremma Sheepdog well begins with respecting the breed's Large (66-100 lbs) frame and loyal temperament, both of which shape what the diet needs to support.
 Over a 11-13 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger dogs like Maremma Sheepdog need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Maremma Sheepdog to maintain coat health and joint function.

 Life-Stage Feeding Guide for Maremma Sheepdog